paulej/perc-framework/draft-jones-perc-private-media-framework.md

 # Attacks on Privacy Enhanced RTP Conferencing {#attacks}

-(PEJ: Curious, should we move this entire section to "security considerations"?)

 This framework, and the individual protocols defined to support it, must take care to not increase the exposure to Denial of Service (DoS) attacks by untrusted or third-party entities and should take measures to mitigate, where possible, more serious DoS attacks from on-path and off-path attackers.

 The following section enumerates the kind of attacks that will be considered in the development of this framework's solution.